devopsgroup-io/catapult/README.md

        1. If you are setting up a new Catapult instance, continue on to the [Instance Setup](#instance-setup) step.
 If you are configuring a new workstation with an existing Catapult instance, ensure the following is completed:
            1. Run `vagrant status` to verify the correct workstation software is installed and to generate your Catapult user files
            2. Set `~/secrets/configuration-user.yml["settings"]["admin"]` to `true`
            3. Enable Git credential caching by following the instructions outlined for your system to [store your Git credentials](https://docs.github.com/en/github/using-git/caching-your-github-credentials-in-git).
-This will allow you to push changes to your Catapult instance without prompt for credentials.
+This will allow you to push changes to your Catapult instance without a prompt for credentials.
     2. **If you are a Catapult user**:
        1. Using Git, clone your team's Catapult instance repository
-       2. Once cloned, from your workstation's terminal, change directory into the root of the newly cloned Catapult repository
+       2. Once cloned, from your workstation's terminal, change the directory into the root of the newly cloned Catapult repository
        3. Run `vagrant status` to verify the correct workstation software is installed and to generate your Catapult user files
        4. Contact your Catapult admin for your Catapult instance's GPG passphrase and place at `~/secrets/configuration-user.yml["settings"]["gpg_key"]`
-       5. You may stop at this point and contact your Catapult admin for next steps.
-The following [Instance Setup](#instance-setup) and [Services Setup](#services-setup) will be, or have been, completed by your Catapult admin
+       5. You may stop at this point and contact your Catapult admin for the next steps.
+The following [Instance Setup](#instance-setup) and [Services Setup](#services-setup) will be or have been, completed by your Catapult admin
     3. **Any role: personal accounts**:
        1. Users can choose to specify a personal Bamboo user (rather than the company user) for certain Bamboo calls that originate locally
            1. Set `~/secrets/configuration-user.yml["settings"]["bamboo_username"]` to the username for this Bamboo user